sdawid/with-repl/README.md

     a b c d e
     ```

-- If you want to run the base command, append a space:
+- If you want to run the base command without additional arguments,
+  input a space:

     ```bash
     echo a b> (space)